Frisia: Early Middle Ages

 The 7th-century Frisian Realm (650–734) under the kings Aldegisel and Redbad, had its centre of power in the city of Utrecht.
 Its ancient customary law was drawn up as the Lex Frisionum in the late eighth century.
 Its end came in 734 at the Battle of the Boarn, when the Frisians were defeated by the Franks, who then conquered the western part up to the Lauwers.
 Frankish troops conquered the area east of the Lauwers in 785, after Charlemagne defeated the Saxon leader Widukind.
 The Carolingians laid Frisia under the rule of grewan, a title that has been loosely related to count in its early sense of "governor" rather than "feudal overlord".

 During the 7th to 10th centuries, Frisian merchants and skippers played an important part in the international luxury trade, establishing commercial districts in distant cities as Sigtuna, Hedeby, Ribe, York, London, Duisburg, Cologne, Mainz, and Worms.

 The establishment of the Frisian trade network played a significant role in maintaining regional peace during the late Middle Ages.
 While interpersonal violence was on the rise almost everywhere else in Europe, Northern Europe and especially Frisia managed to maintain low levels of violence due in part to its well-developed society and established rule of law, which were results of extensive trade.

 The Frisian coastal areas were partly occupied by Danish Vikings in the 840s, until these were expelled between 885 and 920.
 Recently, it has been suggested that the Vikings did not conquer Frisia, but settled peacefully in certain districts (such as the islands of Walcheren and Wieringen), where they built simple forts and cooperated and traded with the native Frisians.
 One of their leaders was Rorik of Dorestad.

 Upstalsboom League

 During the 12th century Frisian noblemen and the city of Groningen founded the Upstalsboom League under the slogan of "Frisian freedom" to counter feudalizing tendencies.
 The league consisted of modern Friesland, Groningen, East Frisia, Harlingerland, Jever and Rüstringen.
-The Frisian districts in West Friesland West of the Zuiderzee did not participate, neither did the districts North of the Eider River along the Danish North Sea coast (Schleswig-Holstein).
+Neither the Frisian districts in West Friesland West of the Zuiderzee nor those north of the Eider River along the Danish North Sea coast (Schleswig-Holstein) participated.
 The former were occupied by the count of Holland in 1289, and the latter were governed by the Duke of Schleswig and the king of Denmark.
 The same holds true for the district of Land Wursten East of the Weser River.
 The Upstalsboom League was revived in the early 14th century, but it collapsed after 1337.
 By then, the non-Frisian city of Groningen took the lead of the independent coastal districts.